playfulprogramming/playfulprogramming/content/crutchcorn/posts/layered-react-structure/index.md

 ## Defining "Smart" vs "Dumb" Component {#smart-dumb-comps}

 Even in React's early days, you may have heard of "Smart" and "Dumb" components.
-They're so predominant in React's ecosystem in part thank to [this article by Dan Abramov that popularized them back even as far as 2015](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
+They're so predominant in React's ecosystem in part thanks to [this article by Dan Abramov that popularized them back even as far as 2015](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).

 > **Other names:**
 >